m2ag-labs/m2ag-thing-installer/extras/gateway/README.md

 ```
 bash m2ag-labs/installer/extras/gateway/install_gateway.sh
 ```
 The service will be m2ag-gateway.service.
 The ssl port for the gateway will be 8443.
-Browes to {your device}.local:8443 to complete the setup process for the gateway.
+Browse to {your device}.local:8443 to complete the setup process for the gateway.

 There will be no addons installed.